hsnuscars/redux-easy-forms/README.md

 ### Forms got you down?
 Try REForms

 * Define your fields via a simple "schema" object
-* REForms automatically flows your form data through Redux state
-* Use a friendly API to interact with your forms and data
+* Use a friendly API to interact with your fields and data
 * Supply your own validation functions and error messages, sanitizers, filters
-* Use it with raw HTML inputs, React-Bootstrap, custom components
+* Use it with raw HTML inputs, React-Bootstrap, custom components*
-* Lightweight, no dependencies, under 40Kb!
+* Keep things lightweight -- no dependencies, under 40Kb

+### Approach

-> The intention behind REForms is a *simple* library to minimize the tedium of dealing with client-side forms.
-Its focus is on capturing/setting of form data, validations, and props generation.
-You still need to render your own inputs in JSX, write onSubmit handlers, communicate with your backend, etc.
+The intent behind REForms to minimize the tedium of dealing with client-side forms.
+It facilitates 1) props generation for JSX components, 2) getting and setting of form data, and 3) client-side fields validations, sanitization, and display filters.

+REForms maintains its own "private", form-specific Redux state.
+To get or set data into your forms, you do not access the state directly or dispatch any actions.
+Rather, you use the REForms API methods, i.e., `get`, `getForms`, `set`, etc.

+Once you extract form data via REForms, you can keep them inside your own Redux store, as you normally would.
+Conversely, if you fetch some data or already have some information in Redux, you would use REForms to set any such data into your fields.

+In other words, you still need to define your own inputs in JSX, write onSubmit handlers, communicate with your backend, etc.

 > Major thanks to [@saltycrane](https://github.com/saltycrane) for initial brainstorming & contributions!